axolotl-ai-cloud/axolotl/README.md

 trust_remote_code:
 # use_fast option for tokenizer loading from_pretrained, default to True
 tokenizer_use_fast:
-# Whether to use the legacy tokenizer setting
+# Whether to use the legacy tokenizer setting, defaults to True
 tokenizer_legacy:
 # resize the model embeddings when new tokens are added to multiples of 32
 # this is reported to improve training speed on some models